We are excited to bring back the Voyageur Adventure Tour to Samuel de Champlain Provincial Park this summer!

 Voyageur Adventure Tours

-This summer at Samuel de Champlain Provincial Park, choose from three different tours, don voyageur garb, and paddle back in time!
+This summer at Samuel de Champlain Provincial Park, don voyageur sashes, a PFD, and paddle back in time!

-Tours are offered on a daily basis throughout July and August.
+Tours are offered on Wednesdays, Saturdays, and Sundays throughout July and August.

 How do I sign up?

 Sign up at the Mattawa River Visitor Centre.
-Tours must be booked at least two hours in advance.
+Tours must be booked by 4:00 pm the day before.

-You’ll be sure to linger in the Visitor Centre to check out the fine craftsmanship and art of the birch bark canoe.
+Be sure to linger in the Visitor Centre where you can check out the fine craftsmanship and art of the birch bark canoe.
 A highlight is the 38 ft voyageur Canôt d’maitre.
-The exhibits explore the rich natural and cultural history of the Mattawa River.
+The exhibits in the Visitor Centre explore the rich natural and cultural history of the Mattawa River.

 Samuel de Champlain Provincial Park is located 40 minutes east of North Bay, 10 minutes west of Mattawa.